 Support ICANN's community activities and consensus-building processes

-Create social and economic values for an “open and interoperable Internet” that are in the benefit of the whole Internet community.
+Create social and economic values for an “open and interoperable Internet” that are in the benefit of the whole [applying?]
+Internet community.

-Support an internet (or network of networks) that is stable, scalable, agile, secure, sustainable and ultimately equitably supports open access, future oriented developments, permissionless innovation and open standards.
+Support an internet (or network of networks) that is stable, scalable, agile, secure, sustainable and ultimately equitably supports open access, future oriented developments, permissionless innovation and open standards, all to the benefit of the Internet users world-wide .